 The historian Thompson writes, "Egypt treated its women better than any of the other major civilizations of the ancient world.
 The Egyptians believed that joy and happiness were legitimate goals of life and regarded home and family as the major source of delight.”
 Because of this belief, women enjoyed a higher prestige in Egypt than in any other culture of the ancient world.

 While the man was considered the head of the house, the woman was head of the home.
-She raised the children of both sexes until, at the age or four or five, boys were taken under the care and tutelage of their fathers to learn their profession (or attend school if the father’s profession was that of a scribe, priest, or doctor).
+She raised the children of both sexes until, at the age of four or five, boys were taken under the care and tutelage of their fathers to learn their profession (or attend school if the father's profession was that of a scribe, priest, or doctor).
 Girls remained under the care of their mothers, learning how to run a household, until they were married.
-Women could also be scribes, priests, or doctors but this was unusual because education was expensive and tradition held that the son should follow the father's profession, not the daughter.
-Marriage was the common state of Egyptians after puberty and a single man or woman was considered abnormal.
+Women could also be scribes, priests, or doctors, but this was unusual because education was expensive and tradition held that the son should follow the father's profession, not the daughter.
+Marriage was the common state of Egyptians after puberty, and a single man or woman was considered abnormal.